Happy teachers, better students: 3 ways to motivate your teachers and engage your students

 Mentoring programs are useful to acclimate new teachers, but how do you motivate veteran teachers?

-Next to student achievement, teachers desire recognition and respect from administrators.
+Next to student achievement, teachers desire recognition and respect from administrators and society at large.

 Think about the last time you had to give a performance review.
 Did your staff turn critical and defensive?
-That’s because listing all the things a teacher is doing wrong will hardly motivate him to do better.
+That’s because listing everything a teacher is doing wrong will hardly motivate them to do better.
 But, you know what will?
 Compliments.

 That’s right, spark teacher motivation with a few words of affirmation.
 As one educator wrote, “Compliments are motivating.
 When teachers are told what they are doing well, they will keep doing what they are doing well.”

 Spend a few moments each day recognizing excellence through staff memos, emails, and at meetings.
-Call out teachers for trying out new projects and educational initiatives.
-Better yet, use Catchbox for fun team-building exercises.
-One idea is to toss the mic around the room and encourage teachers to say a few words of gratitude and appreciation about their peers.
+Celebrate teachers for trying out new projects and educational initiatives.
+Create team-building and knowledge-sharing exercises where staff can talk about their successes.